vernemq/vernemq/apps/vmq_plugin/readme.rst

 ``Hooks`` is a list containing either ``{Module, Function, Arity}`` or ``{HookName, Module, Function, Arity}``.
 In the first case the ``HookName`` defaults to the ``Function`` name.
 In case your plugin is as simple as a single module, a call to ``vmq_plugin_mgr:enable_module_plugin(Module, Function, Arity)`` or ``vmq_plugin_mgr:enable_module_plugin(HookName, Module, Function, Arity)`` will register the plugin.

 When registering a plugin as above a background process reprogrammes, recompiles, and reloads the ``vmq_plugin`` module.
-Moreover the whole configuration is written to a specifig config file, that can be inspected and modified if needed.
-It defaults to ``./vmq_plugin.conf`` and can be configured using the ``plugin_config`` environment variable.

 During plugin registration the ``vmq_plugin_mgr`` searches the code path for the plugin.
 If the beam files are not yet part of the code path, ``vmq_plugin_mgr:enable_plugin(PluginApp, Path)`` could be used.
 The default path can be changed using the ``plugin_dir`` environment variable.